graphql/graphql-spec/spec/Section 6 -- Execution.md

       - Let {incrementalResult} be a new unordered map containing {pending}, {incremental}, {completed} and {hasNext}.
       - Yield {update}.
-    - If {hasNext} is {false}, complete this incremental result stream.
+    - If {hasNext} is {false}, complete this incremental result stream and return.

 ExecuteInitialResult(variableValues, initialValue, objectType, selectionSet, serial):